mart-123/data_thru/docs/architecture.md

   - Invalid records are diverted to "bad data" files
   - Reasons for "bad data" are appended in the bad data files

-- **Re-runnable**
+- **Resolving Data Issues**
-  - Data quarantined due to data quality may need to be remedied and reloaded
+  - Bad data may be re-issued by HESA or fixed by Warehouse team if expedient
   - Data corrected by HESA should be provided in completely new 'Delivery'
   - Simple data corrections done locally can be reloaded by re-running pipeline